What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 Trust that I’ll guide you.

 Trust that your children don’t need to behave a certain way.
+Trust that the session is probably going better than you think it is!

 You don’t need to manage the session, thats what I’m there for!